 As the terms of the members appointed by the Governor expire, their successors shall be elected from among a list of nominees in an election conducted by the Board in which all licensed crematory operators are eligible to vote.
-The Board may_shall conduct the election for members of the Crematory Authority may_shall prescribe the procedures and establish the time and date for nominations and elections to the Crematory Authority.
+The Board may shall conduct the election for members of the Crematory Authority simultaneously with the election for members of the Board or at any other time.
+The Boardand shall prescribe the procedures and establish the time and date for nominations and elections to the Crematory Authority.
 A nominee who receives a majority of the votes cast shall be declared elected.
 The Board shall appoint the successors to the two positions for which it makes initial appointments pursuant to this section.